The overall population of the diocese is 83,076 with a Catholic population of 69,758.

 The diocese has 78 priests: 19 are retired, 2 are working outside the diocese:

-Kilmore has 34 parishes; 33 in the Republic and 2 in Northern Ireland.
-Each parish has a pastoral committee, a finance committee, a recruitment committee and a safeguarding children representative.
+Kilmore has 34 parishes; 32 in the Republic and 2 in Northern Ireland.
+Each parish has a parish pastoral council, a finance committee, a recruitment committee and a safeguarding children representative.

 Percentage Catholic Population: 83.97%

 The Kilmore Diocese is approximately the same as the ancient territory of Breifne.
 In the sixth century St. Felim, the patron of the diocese, established a church at Kilmore near where Cavan town is now situated.
 The diocese was formally established at the Synod of Kells in 1152 and it was known in papal documents by a variety of names such as Brefinnia and Tybruinensis (Urney).
 Andrew McBrady, who was bishop of the diocese from 1445 to 1455, rebuilt the ancient church of St. Felim.
 Pope Nicholas V allowed him to make this his cathedral and it became known as An Chill Mhór, and this cathedral gave its name to the diocese, a name which has remained ever since.
 The Cathedral passed into the hands of the Church of Ireland at the Reformation.